roshanissac/nlp-project-rlhf/README.md

 # Setup

-This project is not setupped to run on local machine.It is implemented for Google Cloud Platform(GCP),specify to run in Vertex AI.Follow the below steps to execute this project.
+This project is **not implemented to run on local machine**.It is implemented for Google Cloud Platform(GCP),specify to run in Vertex AI.Follow the below steps to execute this project.

 1. Place the GCP **key** file under *keys/* folder(This is required to authenticate with GCP Project where we want to run this experiment)
 2. Open the **nlp_rlhf_project.ipynb** file and follow the Instructions.
-3. Please note running this notebook will incur cost.(Please budget approx 400-600CAD) and will take approx 1 day 4 hours to complete the pipeline run based on the current settings.
+3. Please note running this notebook will incur cost.(Please budget approx *400-600CAD*) and will take approx 1 day 4 hours to complete the pipeline run based on the current settings.

 # References

-1. Learning to summarize from human feedback [link](https://arxiv.org/abs/2009.01325)
+1. Learning to summarize from human feedback [link](https://arxiv.org/abs/2009.01325)(*Base Paper*)
 2. Secrets of RLHF in Large Language Models, Secrets of RLHF in Large Language Models Part I: PPO [link]( https://arxiv.org/pdf/2307.04964.pdf)
 3. Secrets of RLHF in Large Language Models, Part II: Reward Modeling [link](https://arxiv.org/pdf/2401.06080.pdf)
-4. Tutorial Reinforment Learning from Human Feedback(Code Implementation) [link](https://learn.deeplearning.ai/reinforcement-learning-from-human-feedback)
+4. Tutorial Reinforment Learning from Human Feedback(*Code Implementation*) [link](https://learn.deeplearning.ai/reinforcement-learning-from-human-feedback)
 5. Google Cloud RLHF[link](https://cloud.google.com/vertex-ai/generative-ai/docs/models/tune-text-models-rlhf)